-Our goal is to fully integrate sustainability issues into our core business structures and processes, rather than manage them separately.
+At Ford, our goal is to fully integrate sustainability issues into our core business structures and processes, rather than manage them separately.
 As we build capacity in this area and move toward that goal, however, we recognize that it is also important to establish some sustainability-specific structures and processes.